 When you write an article about a particular topic it can be useful to network with bloggers that are writing about similar topics.
 You can type in the topic you are writing about and find results in Google but it will take you time to find relevant blogs and bloggers.

 For example, if I am writing a blog about tools for managing twitter.
-I could run the following search in Google:
+I could run the following advanced search in Google:

 site:.com inurl:”blog” “post a comment” -”comments closed” -”you must be logged in” “managing twitter”